-There are about a dozen places in the United States where horses are permitted on public beaches and only three locations in Florida with Cape San Blas in Gulf County, Florida, near Port Saint Joe, being one.
+There are about a dozen places in the United States where horses are permitted on public beaches and only three locations in Florida.
+Cape San Blas in Gulf County, Florida, near Port Saint Joe, is one.
 The other two locations are Amelia Island in the northeast and Hutchinson Island in the southeast.
 On a lovely May evening, I experienced horseback riding on the beach at Cape San Blas.

 Stepping onto Cape San Blas, I admired the small rolling sand dunes, aqua-colored water, and powder-soft white sand.
 Soft pink and yellow, cotton-candy clouds floated in the baby blue sky as the golden hour of sunset approached.
 I was looking at perfection.

 Thirty minutes later, I was on this same stretch of beach on the back of a handsome stallion, heading toward a golden sunset.
 Slowly, he carried me along the shoreline, carefully lifting each hoof to avoid the waves rolling onto the beach.
 Lately, I have been working on “enjoying the moment” rather than worrying about things that may happen.
 During this hour-long, sunset horseback ride, I tuned in to the soothing sound of waves lapping the shore, filled my lungs with the salty sea air, relished the whisper-kisses of the wind, rocked side to side with each step of my horse, and enjoyed the view of the setting sun.